-When should I eat protein pancakes?
+When should I eat this dish?

 The correct answer is: Whenever you like!

-Because they are mainly protein and slowly digested carbs, they provide energy to your muscles for several hours after you eat them without spiking your blood sugar.
+Because they are mainly protein and slowly-digested carbs, they will provide energy to your muscles for several hours after you eat them without spiking your blood sugar.

 Make sure to let them cool before putting them in the fridge, or they will get soggy from condensation.

-When you’ve tried this easy protein pancake recipe, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

-Drizzle a little sugar-free syrup on top and serve with fresh berries.
+- Drizzle a little sugar-free syrup on top and serve with fresh berries.